Privacy and health information

 - Obtain payment for your treatment and care (from OHIP, WSIB, your private insurer or others)

-- Conduct quality improvement activities (such as sending patient satisfaction surveys)
+- Conduct quality improvement activities ((such as conducting patient satisfaction surveys, including the Hospital to Home Patient Experience Program)

 - Fulfill other purposes permitted or required by law